rackerlabs/rackspace-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email.md

 Use the steps in this section to set up your domain to allow proper routing of incoming and outgoing email.

+Warning: If you host your email through our Office 365 solution please see [Office 365 domain setup](/how-to/add-a-domain-in-office-365/) for instructions.

 1. Log in to the control panel for your domain DNS host.
 If you host your DNS with Rackspace Cloud Office please see [Edit DNS in the Cloud Office control panel](/how-to/edit-dns-in-the-cloud-office-control-panel).

 2. Set the DNS entries to the following values.
 Ensure that no other MX record entries exist, or you will experience email complications.
 For more information, see [Add or edit entries for your DNS host](/how-to/find-dns-host#add-or-edit-entries-for-your-dns-host).